 Fund shares are redeemable.
-Under ordinary circumstances, you may redeem the Fund's shares on days when the NYSE is open for business.
+Under ordinary circumstances, you may redeem the Fund's shares on days when both (i) the NYSE is open for business and (ii) the U.S. bond markets are also open for business.
 Redemption orders should be submitted directly to the Trust unless the Fund shares to be redeemed were purchased through a broker or agent, in which case the redemption order should be submitted to that broker or agent.
 Investors who have entered into agreements with the Trust may redeem shares of the Fund through the NSCC.
 For instructions on redeeming shares directly, call the Trust at 1-617-346-7646 or send an email to SHS@GMO.com.